jmooring/hvm/README.md

 ## How it works

-When you run `hvm use` it displays a list of recent Hugo releases, prompting you to select a version to use in the current directory.
-It then downloads, extracts, and caches the release asset for your operating system and architecture, writing an .hvm file in the current directory.
-The .hvm file contains the path to the cached hugo executable.
+When you run the `hvm use` command, it will display a list of recent Hugo releases.
+You can then select a version to use in the current directory.
+The hvm application will download, extract, and cache the release asset for your operating system and architecture.
+It will also create an `.hvm` file in the current directory.
+This file contains the path to the cached Hugo executable.

-In the second step of the [installation instructions] below, you will create an alias for the `hugo` command that obtains the path to the cached hugo executable from the .hvm file.
+In the second step of the installation instructions, you will create an alias for the `hugo` command.
+This alias will obtain the path to the cached Hugo executable from the `.hvm` file.

-To use a different version of Hugo in the same directory, run `hvm use` again.
-To use the Hugo executable in your system `PATH`, run `hvm disable`.
+To use a different version of Hugo in the same directory, run the `hvm use` command again.
+To use the Hugo executable in your system PATH, run the `hvm disable` command.

-Extracted release assets are cached.
-Run `hvm status` to display a list of cached assets, the size of the cache, and the cache location.
-Run `hvm clean` to clean the cache.
+The extracted release assets are cached.
+You can run the `hvm status` command to display a list of cached assets, the size of the cache, and the cache location.
+You can also run the `hvm clean` command to clean the cache.

 The `hvm install` command installs a default version to use when version management is disabled in the current directory.
-You can use hvm as an installer, even if you skip the second step of the installation instructions below.
+You can use hvm as an installer, even if you skip the second step of the installation instructions.

 ## Installation